- Clinical Trials: What You Need to Know

 Most people have some concerns about taking part in a clinical trial, often because they’re not really sure what it will mean for them.
-Taking time to get as much information as you need before you decide is the best way to be sure that you will make the choice that is right for you.
+Taking the time to get as much information as you need before you decide is the best way to be sure that you make the choice that’s right for you.

 Will there be risks?